psevestre/openid-fapi/Financial_API_Grant_Management.md

 If the request lacks a valid access token, the authorization server responds with HTTP status code 401.

+# Implementation Considerations {#Implementation}

+Implementations may wish to consider solutions to allow for addressibility of individual components within a grant.
+Trust ecosystems should consider their requirements during implementation and consider either;
+- Including a unique identifier within the authorization object (ie. `id` within the RAR) or;
+- Defining a comparison algorithm for the grant to allow for derivation of update and append actions

 # Privacy Consideration {#Privacy}